 PDCA Accreditation requires secure submittal of a company’s business information – financial data, safety management and training, relevant insurance policies, and licensing (where applicable) – as well as completion of a selection of Contractor College courses.
-Accreditation requirements are outlined on your Accreditation Dashboard.
-All referenced course work is available online in the Course Catalog, organized by subject.
 Use this tracking form for your records, and email Contractor College with all business documentation.

 Companies will be given a 24-month period to complete the requirements for Accreditation, starting on the date of enrollment to the program.
 Companies that fail to complete the requirements within this time frame must start the process over if they wish to pursue Accreditation.
 This includes the submission of all business documentation and the completion of all education requirements.
 Upon completion of your Accreditation you will be invoiced a $199 administration fee.
-You will be notified of payment due by the status of your Accreditation dashboard.
+You will be notified of payment due when all requisite materials are submitted.

 1. Agree to the terms of Accreditation

 The Code of Ethics serves as the foundation for PDCA Accreditation.
 Every Accredited Contractor has agreed to adopt these guiding principles in all business activities.
 The contractor understands that failure to adhere to the Code of Ethics may result in suspension or revocation of Accreditation.

 There is a $199 administration evaluation fee to complete and receive Accreditation.